QuSpin/QuSpin/README.md

 * shape: (optional) shape to create the hamiltonian with.

-* copy: (optional) weather or not to copy the values from the input arrays.
+* copy: (optional) whether or not to copy the values from the input arrays.

-* check_symm: (optional) flag whether or not to check the operator strings if they obey the given symmetries.
+* check_symm: (optional) flag whether or not to check the operator strings if they obey the requested symmetries.

-* check_herm: (optional) flag whether or not to check if the operator strings create hermitian matrix.
+* check_herm: (optional) flag whether or not to check if the operator strings create a hermitian matrix.

-* check_pcon: (optional) flag whether or not to check if the oeprator string whether or not they conserve magnetization/particles.
+* check_pcon: (optional) flag whether or not to check if the operator strings conserve magnetization/particle number.

-* dtype: (optional) data type to case the matrices with.
+* dtype: (optional) data type to create the matrices with.

 * kw_args: extra options to pass to the basis class.

 --- hamiltonian attributes ---: '_. ' below stands for 'object. '

-* _.ndim: number of dimensions, always 2.
+* _.ndim: number of array dimensions, always 2.

-* _.Ns: number of states in the hilbert space.
+* _.Ns: number of states in the Hilbert space.

 * _.get_shape: returns tuple which has the shape of the hamiltonian (Ns,Ns)

-* _.is_dense: return 'True' if the hamiltonian contains a dense matrix as a componnent.
+* _.is_dense: return ```True``` if the hamiltonian contains a dense matrix as a componnent.

 * _.dtype: returns the data type of the hamiltonian